vertica/vertica-containers/vertica-kafka-scheduler/README.md

 The Makefile contains the following targets:
 - `make help`: Displays the help for the Makefile.
 - `make version`: Displays the Vertica version that will be used in the build process.
-- `make java`: Copy the local install of the Java libraries from `/opt/vertica/java` and saves them in a `/java` directory in the top-level of this repository.
+- `make java`: Copy the local install of the Java libraries from `/opt/vertica/java` and saves them in a `/java` directory in the `/vertica-kafka-scheduler` directory.
-- `make kafka`: Copy the local install of the Kafka Scheduler from `/opt/vertica/packages/kafka` and saves them in a `/kafka` directory in the top-level of this repository.
+- `make kafka`: Copy the local install of the Kafka Scheduler from `/opt/vertica/packages/kafka` and saves them in a `/kafka` directory in the `/vertica-kafka-scheduler` directory.
 - `make build`: Builds the container image.
 - `make push`: Pushes the custom container image to the remote Docker Hub repository.
 - `make test`: Runs [example.sh](#examplesh) to validate the vkconfig configuration.